KF59874/stock-analysis/README.md

 Setting *i=0 to __RowCount__* had already been done in the first analysis.
 However doing this attribute, will make the code more efficient.

 #### *TickerVolumes* set to *Long*
-The data type of *TickerVolumes* was set to *Long* to aid the data analysis in case of the raw data was too large to hold.
+The data type of *TickerVolumes* was set to *Long* to aid the data analysis in case the raw data was too large to hold.

 ### Results
 Utilizing these improvements, enhaced the code, by making it more efficient and easier to read.